Tao-AI-group/omoponfhir-Rancher-Desktop/README.md

       containers:
       - name: omoponfhir
         image: omoponfhir:latest
-        imagePullPolicy: Never  # Set to Never to avoid pulling from a registry
+        imagePullPolicy: Never  # Set to Never or IfNotPresent to avoid always pulling from a registry
         ports:
         - containerPort: 8080
         env: